keithj/deoxybyte-utilities/README.txt

 and macros.
 Once a particular function or macro has been written more than once or twice in other systems, it normally gets moved here.

-Given the fluid nature of the contents of this system, its packages' exported symbols are intended primarily for use by other deoxybyte packages.
+Given the fluid nature of the contents of this system, its exported symbols are intended primarily for use by other deoxybyte packages.

 Installation

 deoxybyte-utilities uses ASDF for system definition.
-Copy or symlink deoxybyte-utilities.asd (and optionally deoxybyte-utilities-test.asd) to your asdf:*central-registry* and load deoxybyte-utilities with the asdf:operate function:
+Install as described in the ASDF documentation and then load:

- (asdf:operate 'asdf:load-op :deoxybyte-utilities)
+ (asdf:load-system :deoxybyte-utilities)

-or with the equivalent deoxybyte-systems:load-system function:
+Alternatively, use the equivalent deoxybyte-systems:load-system function:

  (dxs:load-system :deoxybyte-utilities)